 Key Tasks:

-These will be defined later at your level within your commander’s intent .
-These will certainly be influenced by what is listed above but aren’t directly stated within the mission statement.
+These will be defined at your level within your commander’s intent (addressed later).
+These will certainly be influenced by the other identified tasks but aren’t directly stated within the mission statement.
 These are important non-COA specific tasks your element will execute.

 Critical Tasks: